The video of this talk will be posted soon. You can find our other talks on our YouTube channel, and on our Talks page.

 Navigating modern change depends on imagining futures we’ve never seen.
 Urban planning and design should be well positioned to spearhead that work, but calculated rationale often results in urban spaces crafted to mitigate threats rather than navigate the unexpected, leaving cities increasingly vulnerable to the uncertainties of 21st century change.
-Long used in art, film, fiction, architecture, and industrial design, Speculative Futures offers powerful ways to counter this dangerous trend by moving us beyond what currently exists into the realms of what could be.
-Far from an indulgent creative exercise, Speculative Futures is a means of creating the resilient cities we desperately need.
+Long used in art, film, fiction, architecture, and industrial design, speculative futures offers powerful ways to counter this trend by moving us beyond what currently exists into the realms of what could be.
+Far from an indulgent creative exercise, speculative futures is a means of creating the resilient cities we urgently need.

 Long Now Talks are made possible by David and Abby Rumsey, Kim Polese, Shel Kaphan, Garrett Gruener, Scorpio Rising Fund, Peter Baumann, Brian Eno, Greg Stikeleather, Cameo Wood, Ping Fu, Peter Schwartz, Lawrence Wilkinson, Stripe, Ken and Maddy Dychtwald, Future Ventures, Ken and Jackie Broad, AtoB, WHH Foundation, Stewart Brand and Ryan Phelan, Jackson Square Partners Foundation, and The Long Now Members.
 We would also like to recognize George Cowan (01920 - 02012) for being the first to sponsor this series.